Table of Contents

 7. Agent Providers (Olium)

 Every agent invocation in Vigolium is dispatched through the in-process olium runtime (pkg/olium/).
-There are no external SDK or ACP subprocess backends — instead you choose a provider (the LLM API olium dispatches to) and configure its credential.
+There are no external SDK or ACP subprocess backends, instead you choose a provider (the LLM API olium dispatches to) and configure its credential.

 Built-in providers

-| Provider | Default model | Credential source |
+| Provider | Typical model | Credential source |

-codex-oauth (default) | gpt-5.5 | oauth_cred_path (~/.codex/auth.json, produced by codex login) |
+openai-codex-oauth | gpt-5.5 | oauth_cred_path (~/.codex/auth.json, produced by codex login) |

 anthropic-api-key | claude-opus-4-7 | llm_api_key or $ANTHROPIC_API_KEY |

-claude-oauth | claude-opus-4-7 | oauth_token from claude setup-token (or $ANTHROPIC_API_KEY) |
+anthropic-oauth | claude-opus-4-7 | oauth_token from claude setup-token (or $ANTHROPIC_API_KEY) |

 openai-api-key | gpt-5.5 | llm_api_key or $OPENAI_API_KEY |

-claude-code-cli | claude-opus-4-7 | shells out to the local claude binary on $PATH |
+anthropic-cli | claude-opus-4-7 | shells out to the local claude binary on $PATH |

 Configuring a provider